 First, invest!
 Take high-quality (*keyword*) visuals of your products and services.
 These visuals act as attention-grabbers, enticing viewers to stop scrolling on their devices or browsing the web and take a moment to review your offerings.
 Creative angles and photo composition are a must, especially when aiming to stand out amongst the crowd.

 Second, consider all the areas of your marketing that need improvement.
-Yes, you’ll certainly want your advertisements to follow suit, however, consider seemingly minor opportunities to capture your audience’s attention.
+Yes, you’ll certainly want your advertisements to follow suit, however, consider seemingly minor opportunities to capture your audience’s attention with a graphis.
 For instance, you can attract attention “above the fold” by ensuring your headers are appealing.
 That includes social media headers (cover images/videos) and the photos or videos displayed on your website’s homepage.
 Don’t rule these things out because they aren’t your primary advertising drivers; in fact, these visuals provide opportune moments to entice your audience to learn more about your brand or business.

 Third, content is king.
 Anyone can pick a pretty picture.
 The talent comes in selecting or creating a visual element that compels the viewer to click or learn more about the products you have or services you offer.
 What types of images will resonate with your audience most?
 What fuels their fire, and what makes them cringe?
 Learning these things about your target market will boost your ability to determine the correct visuals to bring them from prospect to loyal customer.

-This portion of a Facebook advertisement from Horse Creek, for example, highlights several key concepts, including that (1) they have beautiful, Old Florida style homes on (2) large homesites, in a community where (3) residents can relax and enjoy the finer things in life.
+This portion of a Facebook advertisement graphic from Horse Creek, for example, highlights several key concepts, including that (1) they have beautiful, Old Florida style homes on (2) large homesites, in a community where (3) residents can relax and enjoy the finer things in life.

 Your focus on visual elements can determine the success of your current endeavors, both on and offline.
 By emphasizing the aesthetic of your photo and video outputs, you can truly enhance your strategic plans, including increasing social media performance, ad response rate and sales overall.
 For more information about how effective design and visual content can help bring awareness to your brand, contact us today.